-De jure - Latin, meaning "in law."
-Something that exists by operation of law.⏎
+De facto - Latin, meaning "in fact" or "actually."
+Something that exists in fact but not as a matter of law.⏎

 En banc - French, meaning "on the bench."
 All judges of an appellate court sitting together to hear a case, as opposed to the routine disposition by panels of three judges.
 In the Ninth Circuit, an en banc panel consists of 11 randomly selected judges.⏎